Fogueres d'Alacant

-The Bonfires of Saint John (Hogueras de San Juan, Fogueres de Sant Joan) are a traditional and popular festival celebrated in the city of Alicante, Spain, from 19 to 24 June.
-The celebration ultimately stems from a tradition of bonfires for Saint John's Eve that can be found in many places, among them the Mediterranean coast of Spain, especially Catalonia, Galicia and the Valencian Community; in Alicante, it's the official and most important festivity in the city.
+The Bonfires of Saint John (Fogueres de Sant Joan, Hogueras de San Juan) are a traditional and popular festival celebrated in the city of Alicante, Spain, from 19 to 24 June.
+The celebration ultimately stems from a tradition of bonfires for Saint John's Eve that can be found in many places, among them the Mediterranean coast of Spain, especially Catalonia, Galicia and the Valencian Community; in Alicante (Alacant), it's the official and most important festivity in the city.
 It was officially declared as a Fiesta of International Tourist Interest in 1983 and a Bien de Interés Cultural in 2014.

 Background

 Midsummer eve festivals (St. John's Eve among Christians) have roots in ancient celebrations related to the summer solstice.
 Bonfires were lit to protect against evil spirits which were believed to roam freely when the sun was turning southward again.
 In later years, witches were also thought to be on their way to meetings with other powerful beings.

 Fire features in many of the celebrations, with people gathering together and creating large bonfires from any kind of wood, such as old furniture, and sharing food and drinks while teens and children jump over the fires.
 Parties are often organized at open areas, such as beaches, where bonfires are lit and a set of firework displays usually take place.
 On the Spanish Mediterranean coast, especially in Catalonia and the Valencian Community, special foods such as coca de Sant Joan are also served on this occasion.
 In Alicante, since 1928, the bonfires of Saint John were developed into elaborate constructions inspired by the Fallas of Valencia.

-Bonfire at Almadrava beach on Saint John's night.
-Bonfires are very common in Spain and Portugal.